 Your account must be current to begin this service.
 Please note that separate authorization agreements must be completed for tax and for water/sewer utility payments.

 You may also pay your Tax and Water/Sewer Utility payments on-line using e-checks, a VISA debit, or a credit card.
 The service fee for an e-check is $1.05.
-The service charge for a VISA debit is $3.95.
-The service charge for any other credit card is 2.95% of your total payment.
+The service charge for a VISA debit and any other credit card is 2.95% of your total payment.
 Click here to make a payment.

 **We accept cash and checks only in the Tax Office**

 **If paying by check , including online checks from your Banking Institution, please identify the property the payment is intended for.
 You may use the Block & Lot Number, the Current Tax Account Number or the Property Location.
 This information is located in the top left section of the 2019/2020 Bill